 Tuna is one of the best foods that can be consumed in the military diet.
-As the military diet is a low-calorie and high-protein diet, you may find Tuna in the list of prescribed foods.
+As the military diet is a low-calorie diet, you may find Tuna in the list of prescribed foods.
 During Day 1 and Day 3, half a cup of Tuna must be consumed by the dieters as per the military diet plan.

 Tuna is a great source of Omega-3 Fatty Acids and Protein.
 But, not all people may love to eat Tuna fish.
 There could be various reasons for people not eating Tuna.
 It could be due to some allergic reactions, adverse medicinal reactions, aversions, health problems, dietary habits, and a lot more.

 Whatever the reason could be, you can still find a Tuna substitute without compromising the protein content and omega-3 fatty acids.
 There are several substitutes for canned tuna for vegans, non-vegetarians, and vegetarians.
 In general, 4 ounces of Canned Tuna [113 grams] comprises 131 calories and 29 grams of protein.
 The same amount of calories and protein will be available in the Tuna Substitute in Military Diet.
 Make sure that the Tuna substitute should measures and matches in calories but not the quantity or its size.

 We have mentioned a plethora of Substitutes for Tuna on Military Diet in this post.
 Check it out!

 Go through the list of the best vegetarian substitute for Tuna in the Military Diet.
 Check it out!